TheBolliwood/circleChart/README.md

 # circleChart

-##A nice and easy to use jQuery plugin for drawing circular charts
+##a nice and easy to use jQuery plugin for drawing circular charts
 (full german documentation on [my website](http://bollitech.bplaced.com/docs.php?p=circleChart))

 ##default settings